John 1.15, 19-28.

 Part of the reason the crowds came to check out John was his lifestyle.
 His camelhair clothing and leather belt

-Thing is, the Pharisees had very specific End Times beliefs about Elijah.
+Thing is, the Pharisees had precise End Times beliefs about Elijah.
 Christians aren’t the only ones with wild and wacky End Times theories.
 Plenty of religions have ’em.
 As did the Pharisees!
 They cherry-picked scriptures from Daniel, Ezekiel, and other prophets, and spliced together their very own End Times timeline.
-And they added books from
+And they added books from prophecies predictions far more often than Revelation.

-The most popular Pharisee theory of the day, claimed Israel would undergo 12 tribulations before the End.
-Then after the 12th ended, “the Prophet”—the very last prophet in history, a prophet like Moses
+The most popular Pharisee theory of John’s day, claimed Israel would undergo 12 tribulations before the End.
+After the 12th ended, “the Prophet”—the very last prophet in history, a prophet like Moses

 Pharisees expected Elijah to return the fathers’ hearts to their children and vice-versa.